abilian/nua/doc/src/dev/libraries.md

 # Open Source Libraries Used by the Project

+(This is currently a placeholder, to be replaced by actual content soon.)

+## Back-end

-## Web framework: Flask & Flask extension
+### Web framework: Flask & Flask extension
 flask = "^2.1.2"
 flask-babelex = "^0.9.4"
 flask-httpauth = "^4.6.0"